survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 It can be worthwhile to spend time researching the available options.
 If nothing else, this helps you to understand the solution space better.
 You will learn how people have tried to solve the problem.
 Doing this gives insight on how to solve it properly.
 In the ideal case you will find a package that solves your problem.

 Only having a solid technical solution isn't enough.
 It's good to consider the overall quality of a package.
 You should understand how well the project is doing.
 Sometimes popular projects are overwhelmed by their user base and have poor support as a result.
-You can also find lesser known projects that work well but are missing community.
+You can also find lesser known projects that work well but are missing a community.

-Sometimes projects become abandoned.
-This is when you may have to fork an existing package and make it yours or become a new maintainer if you could reach the current project maintainer.
+If a project that fits your needs becomes abandoned, you may have to fork it and make it yours or agree on a transition with the original maintainer.
+Often people are willing to pass on their projects so it’s worth asking.

 ## Forking an Existing Package